CSpanias/cspanias.github.io/_posts/2024-01-10-HTB - Wifinetic.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```

 There are multiple network interfaces which could mean something.
-Since we don't see any direct privelege escalation path, we can try getting some help from [`linpeas.sh`](https://github.com/carlospolop/PEASS-ng/tree/master/linPEAS):
+Since we don't see any direct privelege escalation path, we can try getting some help by running the [`linpeas.sh`](https://github.com/carlospolop/PEASS-ng/tree/master/linPEAS) script on the target:

 ```bash
 # launch a python server from the directory where linpeas.sh is located